rchipka/symmetric/README.md

 Client can tell the server where it should end up based on an exit point, and it's up to the server whether or not it ends up there.

+This means that the client can modify the code in any way they want, but they still can't bypass anything.

 ### Can't the client read my server code? (information disclosure)